MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/virtual-machine-image-azure-marketplace.md

 ## Update VM image

 When a new updated image is available in Azure Marketplace, the VM images on your Azure Stack HCI cluster become stale and should be updated.
-The update operation is not an in-place update of the image.
+The update operation isn't an in-place update of the image.
 Rather you can see for which VM images an updated image is available, and select images to update.
 After you update, the create VM image operation uses the new updated image.

 To update a VM image, use the following steps in Azure portal.